-- The adult may be asked to show an ID or verify certain information.
+- The adult will be asked to show an ID or verify certain information.

 Residency and Enrollment Requirements

-In order to attend Tyro Elementary School, a student must legally reside within the school district.
+In order to attend Tyro Elementary School, a student must legally reside within the school boundary lines.
 Two proofs of residency will be required.
 All students entering for the first time will need documented immunization records and birth certificate.
-If the school receives notification you have moved, it will be required to resubmit proof of residency.
+If the school receives notification you have moved, you will be

 Car Line/AM Drop off

 We have 2 choices available for dropping off students in the morning beginning at 7:30 a.m.

 Choice 1: Stay in the car line and a staff member will assist your child in getting out of the car.

 Choice 2: Park in a parking spot and walk your child to the crosswalk

 Please do not drop your child off

 - Breakfast is served from 7:30 - 8:00 each morning.
 Students riding in cars should be in the cafeteria between 7:30 - 7:55 to eat breakfast.